 - Will online invigilation continue to be provided as an exam delivery option past the COVID-19 pandemic?

-Update - 19 February 2021 We are planning to offer both online invigilation and test centre delivery for our May/June 2021.2 examination diet though, due to the currenty uncertainty around the COVID-19 pandemic, they are subject to last minute changes where these cannot be avoided.
+Update - 13 December 2021 We are planning to offer both online invigilation and test centre delivery for our Jan/Feb 2022.1 examination diet though, due to the current uncertainty around the COVID-19 pandemic, they are subject to last minute changes where these cannot be avoided.

 Our webinar about both options